Chenomics

 I am currently a Damon Runyon Postdoc Fellow at Institute of Protein Design, working with David Baker.
 Previously, I did my Ph.D under the supervision of Jay Shendure.

 My research focuses on developing high-throughput quantitative technologies to understand human genome and protein functions.
-Currently, I am designing de novo proteins with novel functions to manipulate cell bahaviors.
+Currently, I am designing de novo proteins with novel functions to manipulate cell behaviors.

 news